vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 * `ORDER_HEADERS_OUT` as a list of requested sales document headers
 * `ORDER_ITEMS_OUT` as a list of all items of all requested sales documents

- The pattern how to use the vals object stays the same.
-By the way: In this sample we use the double brackets in LUA to indicate a string, in that case our XQL, that extends over multiple lines without the need for articificial line breaks.
-That makes the code much more readable.
+The pattern for how to use the `vals` object stays the same.

+Note that in this example, we use the double brackets in LUA to indicate a string.
+This way, our XQL can span multiple lines without the need for artificial line breaks.
+This makes the code much more readable.

 {% highlight lua %}
 local vals = {}